 For the more adventurous or flamboyant, the Medici option is shown here, in a Fleetwood Brougham.

-And to keep from Carmine having to dig into his files of every Cadillac fabric ever made, here’s the Magi, the third option for the 75.
+And here’s the Magi, the third option for the 75.
 It’s described as a “lustrous matelasse”.
 Good luck finding a source for that now.
 Fabric stores always made me feel a bit woozy, though.

 I need some fresh air…and some steel and cast iron.
 And there’s plenty of that under the 75’s long hood: 472 cubic inches (7.7 liters) of air are encased in the eight cast iron cylinders (not at any given moment, though).
 They churn out 220 (net) hp, and 365 ft lbs of torque at 2400 rpm.
 That’s a fair amount of twist, but a wee bit disappointing, given all those cubic inches.
 By 1976, the 500 inch motor would be standard, but torque dropped even further, to 360 ft. lbs.
 They have some 5800 lbs to push.
 Not enough?
 Throw a turbo (or two) on it.